 A medieval hilltop fortress, home to a 4th century BC Greek temple, towers above the town.
 On the walk up to the town’s Acropolis, you have to manoeuvre alongside donkeys (“Lindos taxis”), carrying visitors.
 They remind us a little of Santorini’s donkeys – the Lindos donkeys, that is, not the visitors :-).
 And there are great views from up top!

 Some of the best beaches on Rhodes (some long sandy curves, others rocky coves with umbrellas, showers, funky eateries and boats bobbing on the water) are also found in Lindos – and the sun did eventually shine for us so we could bask on some of them.

 Lindos’ maze of narrow alleys is crammed full of attractions for visitors streaming along in the daytime and lively with dance spots and music at night.

-Tucked away in a quiet pocket of the town is delightful Filoxenia Cozy, with eight individually-decorated rooms and suites.
+Tucked away in a quiet pocket of the town is the delightful F Charm Hotel, with eight individually-decorated rooms and suites.

 The largest and best rooms?
 The Lindian Grand suite and the Dovecote.

 Much larger than Lindos, the UNESCO-listed Old Town of Rhodes is the oldest inhabited medieval town in Europe.

 The main reason many people throng to Rhodes island is to wander the Old Town’s warren of streets and enjoy its many historical sites.
 They want to see the Street of Knights and the Palace of the Grand Masters, built by the Knights of St. John in the 14th and 15th centuries.

 To really feel like you’ve stepped back in history, stay in a centuries-old building inside the Old Town – like S. Nikolis Suites and Apartments.